microsoft/code-with-engineering-playbook/agile-development/collaboration/add-pairing-field-azure-devops-cards.md

 # How to add a pairing custom field in Azure DevOps User Stories

-This document outlines the benefits of adding a custom field of type _Identity_ in [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/user-guide/what-is-azure-devops) (Azure DevOps) user stories, prerequisites, and a step-by-step guide.
+This document outlines the benefits of adding a custom field of type _Identity_ in [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/user-guide/what-is-azure-devops) user stories, prerequisites, and a step-by-step guide.

 ## Benefits of adding a custom field